radude/rentry/README.md

 Usage: rentry {new | edit | raw} {-h | --help} {-u | --url} {-p | --edit-code} text

 Commands:
   new     create a new entry
-  edit  edit an existing entry
-  raw   get raw markdown text of an existing entry
+  edit    edit an existing entry's text raw     get raw markdown text of an existing entry delete  delete an entry

 Options:
-  -h, --help                 show this help message and exit -u, --url URL              url for the entry, random if not specified -p, --edit-code EDIT-CODE  edit code for the entry, random if not specified
+  -h, --help                 show this help message and exit -u, --url URL              url for the entry, random if not specified -p, --edit-code EDIT-CODE  edit code for the entry, random if not specified -f, --field FIELD-NAME     the field you wish to update (use on update command only) -v, --value VALUE          the value you wish to update (use on update command only)

+Fields: (for use on update command only) edit_code url modify_code

 Examples:
   rentry new 'markdown text'               # new entry with random url and edit code rentry new -p pw -u example 'text'       # with custom edit code and url